 9. Shop Utilities

-With moving comes cancelling/setting up utilities, and these costs can get expensive.
+With moving comes cancelling/setting up utilities, and these costs can get expensive quickly.

 Make sure to shop around and be choosy before setting up internet, cable, phone, or dish..
 Many of these companies will give a good discount to new customers, but you have to ask.
-This could also be a great time to change habits and ditch the cable all together.
+This could also be the perfect time to change habits and ditch the cable all together.
 It’s a big money saver, just sayin!